Non-integrated defect relation for meromorphic mappings from a K\"ahler manifold with hypersurfaces of a projective variety in subgeneral position: Introduction and Main result

-where $M_0= \left[d^{n^2+n}e^n(2n+4)^nl^n\epsilon^{-n}+1\right]$ and $l=(n+1)q!$. \end{corollary}
+where $M_0= \left[d^{n^2+n}e^n(2n+4)^nl^n+1\right]$ and $l=(n+1)q!$. \end{corollary}

+In the last part of this paper, we will apply Theorem \ref{1.1} to give a non-integrated defect relation for the Gauss map of a regular submanifold of $\C^m$ (see Theorem \ref{6.1.} below).

-\textbf{Acknowledgements.} This work was done duing a stay of the first and the second authors at Vietnam Institute for Advanced Study in Mathematics.
-We would like to thank the Institude for their support.
+\textbf{Acknowledgements.} This work was done during a stay of the first and the second authors at Vietnam Institute for Advanced Study in Mathematics.
+They would like to thank the institute for their support.